Cluttercore Is Where Sentimentality and Organized Chaos Meet

 David A. Land

-Most design experts agree—cluttercore is a direct response to years of minimalism and the less is more design aesthetic, coupled with the pandemic, which changed our relationships with our homes.
-With people spending more time at home over the past few years, the desire for a space that is cozy and also highly personal became more prevalent.
+Most design experts agree that cluttercore is a direct response to years of minimalism and the less-is-more design aesthetic, coupled with the pandemic, which changed our relationships with our homes.
+With people spending more time at home over the past few years, the desire for a space that is cozy and also highly personal has become more prevalent.

-“Surrounding ourselves with special objects that have meaning can [bring] a large sense of comfort. … After years of uncertainty and tension brought on by a pandemic, it makes sense that people would gravitate towards elements that feel like an emotional security blanket in a sense,” says Amber Dunford, design psychologist and style director at Overstock.
+“Surrounding ourselves with special objects that have meaning can [bring] a large sense of comfort.
+After years of uncertainty and tension brought on by a pandemic, it makes sense that people would gravitate towards elements that feel like an emotional security blanket,” says Amber Dunford, design psychologist and style director at Overstock.

-And although the word clutter would send Marie Kondo running for the hills, in the context of cluttercore, clutter really just means more” Cluttercore is all about artfully displaying the things you love and already own, rather than filling a room with random stuff in order to achieve a design aesthetic.
+Even though the word "clutter" would send Marie Kondo running for the hills, in the context of cluttercore, it just means "more".
+Cluttercore is all about artfully displaying the things you love and already own, rather than filling a room with random stuff to achieve a design aesthetic.
 The only condition?
 You need to have a lot of it.

 white built-in bookshelves close-up